yurun-yuan/2021fall-compiler_cminus/Reports/3-ir-gen/Group discussion.md

     * 3. bool
     *
     * The conversion can only be performed from a lower-rank type
-    * to a higher-rank type.
+    * to a high-rank type.
     *
     * @param left
     * @param right